MetOffice/forest-lite/README.md

 state and components.
 For visualisation, [BokehJS](https://docs.bokeh.org/en/latest/docs/dev_guide/bokehjs.html) and [Turf.js](https://turfjs.org/) have been chosen for their composability and ease-of-use.

+## Prior art

+If you haven't already, please take a look at [FOREST](https://github.com/MetOffice/forest) which is the original solution that this implementation is attempting to optimize.

 ## Getting started

 To start the FastAPI server run a command similar to the following